Trisha is a strategic and service designer with more than 10 years of experience in strategy and customer experience.

 - Conducted research to identify Melbourne multicultural communities’ city-related needs, informing opportunities for the city council to better understand and engage its communities

-- Led co-design and testing of ways to redesign the planning permit application process as part of a wider system reform, working with the state government and councils and engaging planners, applicants, citizens and community groups
+- Led co-design and testing of ways to redesign the planning permit application process as part of a wider system reform, working with the state government and councils and engaging planners, applicants, citizens and community groups.

 Outside of Nous

 Trisha’s experience prior to Nous spans a decade at renowned digital and creative agencies.
 Based in Singapore, she shaped and led customer experience and digital projects for global and Fortune 500 brands.
 After moving to Melbourne in 2018, she continued to design experiences and services for established Australian brands.
+She now lives in Darwin.

 Trisha holds a Bachelor of Business Administration from National University of Singapore and has completed an RMIT Future Skills course in Design Thinking for Innovation.